Scottie Scheffler Betting Profile: The Sentry - PGA TOUR

 Scheffler's Best Finishes

-- Scheffler, who took part in 24 tournaments last season, secured three wins with 14 top-five finishes and 18 finishes in the top 10.
+- Scheffler, who played 24 tournaments last season, secured three wins with 14 top-five finishes and 18 finishes in the top 10.

-- Last season, one of Scheffler's three wins came when he shot -20 at the Hero World Challenge.
+- Last season Scheffler had three wins, with one of them coming at the Hero World Challenge, where he shot -20.

-- Scheffler accumulated 3146 points last season, which ranked him second in the FedExCup standings.
+- Scheffler earned 3146 points last season, which placed him second in the FedExCup standings.

 Scheffler's Strokes Gained Rankings